codepath/android_guides/Using-Context.md

 }
 ```

 A `RecyclerView.Adapter` does not require the context to be passed into it's constructor.
-The context is instead
+Instead, the correct context can inferred from the parent view when inflation is necessary.

+The associated `RecyclerView` always passes itself as the parent view into the `RecyclerView.Adapter.oncCreateViewHolder()` call.

 #### Array Adapter